Literacy Chicago

 Marilyn Murchison

-Program Operations Manager Marilyn Murchison e has been overseeing all office functions and managing grant reporting and compliance since 2006 .
-Marilyn is also a member of the Chicago Area Planning Council which promotes dialogue, partnerships, and collaborations for the development of literate adult population in Chicago.
-She manages ESL, GED and ABE programs including testing, placement, and orientation .Marilyn works closely with the instructors to ensure that our classes meet with Illinois standards of higher education.
+Program Operations Manager Marilyn has been with Literacy Chicago since 2006 and manages the ESL, GED, and ABE programs, including testing, placement, and orientation.
+She works closely with the instructors to ensure that our classes meet the Illinois standards of higher education.

 Jeannie Araujo